mikepsinn/dFDA-DAO/README.md

 ## 🏛 Organization

-CureDAO is a laboratory consisting of many experiments.
+deFDA is a laboratory consisting of many experiments.

 It's a global laboratory where the 7 billion human "natural experiments" are conducted, revealing the effects of various factors on human health and happiness.